EvaJF/AdvisIL/README.md

 1. Define settings and get yaml files

-> python /home/users/efeillet/incremental-scaler/scaling/scaling_yaml_writer.py
+> python ./scaling/scaling_yaml_writer.py

 2. Build config files, folder structure and launcher files

-First, set paths in `config_writer.cf`, in particular the path to your input yaml file and the path to your output config and launcher files.
+First, set paths and other parameters in `config_writer.cf`, in particular the path to your input yaml file and the path to your output config and launcher files.

-> python /home/users/efeillet/incremental-scaler/LUCIR/codes/config_writer.py /home/users/efeillet/incremental-scaler/LUCIR/configs/config_writer.cf TODO changer chemins !!
+> python ./LUCIR/codes/config_writer.py ./LUCIR/configs/config_writer.cf

 3. Run scaling experiments using the launcher files

 _Recommendation_ : As this study involves numerous experiments, we recommend to split the experiments across several launcher files (manually), depending on the available computing resources and on the number of trials you wish to run for each particular experimental setting.
 Make sure to give the jobs adapted names and to name the log and error files in such a way that they don't conflict with each other and can be found easily.

-See example below.

-> /home/data/efeillet/expe/scaling/imagenet_fauna/imagenet_fauna_lucir_equi_s10/unique/LUCIR/u_launcher_LUCIR_1.sh

-TO DO CHANGE PATHS and provide launcher file in sclaing subfolder

 4. Parse log files and plot results